-Bob Anderson is a professor of law and director of the Native American Law Center at the University of Washington.
+Chief Justice Robert T. Anderson is a Professor of Law and Director of the Native American Law Center at the University of Washington.
 He also has a long-term appointment as the Oneida Indian Nation Visiting Professor of Law at Harvard Law School where he teaches annually.
-He is a co-author and member of the Board of Editors of COHEN'S HANDBOOK OF FEDERAL INDIAN LAW (2005) as well as the recently released 2012 edition.
-He is a co-author of Anderson, Berger, Frickey and Krakoff, AMERICAN INDIAN LAW: CASES AND COMMENTARY (Second Ed.
-2010).
+He is a co-author and member of the Board of Editors of Cohen's Handbook of Federal Indian Law (2012 Ed.), as well as previous editions.
+He is a co-author of Anderson, Berger, Frickey and Krakoff, American Indian Law: Cases and Commentary (Third Ed.
+2015), as well as previous editions.
 He teaches and writes in the areas of Indian Law, Public Land Law and Water Law.
-In 2008, he was co-lead of the President Obama's transition team for the Department of the Interior.
-He spent twelve years as a staff attorney for the Boulder–based Native American Rights Fund where he litigated major cases involving Native American sovereignty and natural resources.
-From 1995-2001, he served as a political appointee in the Clinton administration under Interior Secretary Bruce Babbitt, providing legal and policy advice on a wide variety of Indian law and natural resource issues.
-In 2011 Secretary of the Interior Ken Salazar appointed Bob to the five member Commission on Indian Trust Administration and Reform.
-He is a member of the Bois Forte Band the Minnesota Chippewa Tribe.
+In 2008, he was co-lead of the Obama Transition team for the Department of the Interior.
+He spent twelve years as a Staff Attorney for the Boulder–based Native American Rights Fund where he litigated major cases involving Native American sovereignty and natural resources.
+From 1995-2001, he served as a political appointee in the Clinton Administration under Interior Secretary Bruce Babbitt, providing legal and policy advice on a wide variety of Indian law and natural resource issues.
+In 2011, Secretary of the Interior Ken Salazar appointed Chief Justice Anderson to the five member Commission on Indian Trust Administration and Reform.
+He is a member of the Bois Forte Band of Chippewa located in Minnesota.